 Peter Gibbons

 Fmr.
-Group President Enterprise Supply Chain
+Group President Enterprise Supply Chain at 3M and Member Board of Directors at Solstice

 Roberto Isaias is Executive Vice President and Chief Supply Chain Officer of Mattel.
 He joined Mattel in 2002.
 In his role, Mr. Isaias oversees all aspects of Mattel’s global supply chain, including engineering, logistics and planning, manufacturing, procurement, safety and quality, and sustainability.